jekyllgrim/ZScript_Basics/Pointers_and_casting.md

   	target.GiveInventory("Shotgun",1)
   	target.GiveInventory("Shell",20); //this will ignore the null-check
   ```

 Now let's make something more advanced.
-We'll use a tracer pointer that is normally not used by monsters.
+We'll use the `tracer` pointer that is normally not used by monsters.
 But first, to make it a bit more colorful, we'll create a TRNSLATE lump and add some translations:

 **TRNSLATE:**